-- (\) As the Group is undergoing a corporate restructuring process, two new indirect subsidiaries were established during the second quarter of 2024 with the aim of expanding the business.
-Further details are available in Note 2. - (\\) The Group is in the process of corporate restructuring to reduce administrative costs and better manage business segments, and in March 2024, the following indirect subsidiaries that no longer carried out operational activities had their corporate registrations written off: Alternative Bioproducts Investment, Alpena Protoype Biorefinery LL and Alpena Biorefinery Inc.
+- () As the Group is undergoing a corporate restructuring process, two new indirect subsidiaries were established during the second quarter of 2024 with the aim of expanding the business.
+On August 14, 2024, the name of the consortium changed from Advanta Biorrefinaria de Combustíveis Sustentáveis to Exygen Biorrefinaria de Combustíveis Sustentáveis.
+For more details please refer to Note 2. - () The Group is in the process of corporate restructuring to reduce administrative costs and better manage business segments, and in March 2024, the following indirect subsidiaries that no longer carried out operational activities had their corporate registrations written off: Alternative Bioproducts Investment, Alpena Protoype Biorefinery LL and Alpena Biorefinery Inc.